TitirBiswas/Review-Model/README.md

 * Node.JS has been used to serve backend which will run on http://localhost:3040/
 * router for all the CRUD functions for review and authentication for users
 * MongoDB has been used as database to store the details of review and user
-* Session package used for storing temporary reqiured for authorization
+* Session package used for storing temporary data reqiured for authorization

 # Installing
  Clone the repository